Devising innovative launch of Polar projects in Mumbai: World’s First Augmented Reality based website | www.lokmattimes.com

 Devising innovative launch of Polar projects in Mumbai: World’s First Augmented Reality based website

-PNN Mumbai (Maharashtra) [India], September 30: Mumbai, often referred to as the city of dreams, has always been a ...
+Mumbai (Maharashtra) [India], October 2: Mumbai, often referred to as the city of dreams, has always been a thriving ...

 In a bold move that has captured the imagination of Mumbai’s tech-savvy denizens, The Polar Project recently unveiled the world’s first augmented reality website.
 This groundbreaking creation has taken the digital experience to new heights, offering a seamless blend of the virtual and real worlds.